 Local Progress to Date

 In April 2017, Hartlepool and Stockton-on-Tees (HaST) and Darlington Clinical Commissioning Groups established an IAPT Project Group to re-design, expand and re-procure an IAPT service across HaST and Darlington Clinical Commissioning Groups, in line with the Mental Health Five Year Forward View.
 In September 2017, North Durham and Durham Dales, Easington and Sedgefield Clinical Commissioning Groups’ joined the IAPT Project Group to promote collaborative working across the region and reduce duplication in developing and implementing a new IAPT model.

 Since September 2017, South Tees Clinical Commissioning Group has also been part of the IAPT Project Group and discussions.
 This Clinical Commissioning Group (CCG) agreed to join the collaborative re-procurement in November 2017, making a total of five CCG’s.

 The group are currently in the process of developing a proposed expanded IAPT model in line with national guidance and local needs.
+Please proposed model below.